 In makeshift and overcrowded shantytowns and slum neighborhoods located on the outskirts of major cities in the developing world, lack of access to clean water and improper sanitation services spread diarrheal diseases

 .
-Worldwide, 884 million people do not have access to an adequate water supply, and about three times that number lack basic sanitation services.
-An estimated 2 million deaths a year can be attributed to unsafe water supplies; about 90 percent of those who die from diarrheal diseases are children in developing nations.
+Worldwide, 780 million people do not have access to an adequate water supply, and 2.5 billion lack basic sanitation services.
+An estimated 2 million deaths per year can be attributed to unsafe water supplies; about 90 percent of those who die from diarrheal diseases are children in developing nations.

 Growing numbers of people are moving within and across national borders after being forced from their homes by war, poverty, or famine.

 People in poor nations often suffer from more than one infection because poverty breeds many diseases at once, including human immunodeficiency virus/acquired immunodeficiency syndrome (HIV/AIDS

 , respiratory and intestinal infections, and neglected diseases of poverty such as intestinal worms, Chagas disease, and dengue fever

-, diarrhea, and malaria are among the leading causes of death in the developing world in children under the age of five.
+, diarrhea, and malaria are among the leading causes of death in the developing world in children under age 5.
 When there is a lapse in political will to support disease prevention efforts, such as childhood vaccinations

-, disease can emerge rapidly, as seen in the spread of polio from northern Nigeria to West Africa.
+, disease can emerge rapidly, as seen in the 2008 spread of polio from northern Nigeria to West Africa.
 Since then, vaccination efforts have increased.
 The last case of polio

 In addition, developing nations face public health hurdles such as weak health care systems and long distances to health care facilities.
-Limited availability of drugs, or widespread use of poor-quality or counterfeit medications, has led to drug resistance in the poverty-associated infections of HIV, tuberculosis, and malaria.
+Limited availability of drugs and widespread use of poor-quality or counterfeit medications has led to drug resistance in the poverty-associated infections of HIV, TB, and malaria.

 Refugee camp in Sudan.
 (USAID)

 Growing numbers of people are moving within and across national borders after being forced from their homes by war, poverty, or famine.
 In 2014, 59.5 million people were displaced, the highest number ever recorded.
 According to some estimates, 1 billion people could be displaced by 2050.
 Displaced people often bring their livestock, plants, or companion animals with them, increasing the variety of pathogens and vectors